Boku Nanka

 "Boku Nanka" (僕なんか) is the seventh single by Japanese idol group Hinatazaka46.
 It was released on June 1, 2022, through Sony Music Entertainment Japan.
 The title track features Nao Kosaka as lead performer.
-It is the last single featuring Miho Watanabe.
+It is the last single featuring Manamo Miyata and Miho Watanabe.

 Background

 During the encore on the second day of "Hinatazaka46 3rd Anniversary Memorial Live in Tokyo Dome", they announced the release of the title song of their 7th single, and performed the same song as a surprise.

 Production and release

 The single was released in five versions: Type-A, Type-B, Type-C, Type-D, and a regular edition.
 All versions except for the regular edition also includes a Blu-ray Disc containing music videos and bonus videos.

 Nao Kosaka was appointed as center (lead performer) of the title track for the fifth time after the fourth single "Sonna Koto Nai yo" in 2020.
 During production, she had just recently returned from health leave and did not participate in the more intense dance scenes in the music video for "Koishita Sakana wa Sora o Tobu".

 The single is the last one featuring Miho Watanabe, who would leave the group after promotions have concluded.
 She served as center for the second generation members' B-side song "Koishita Sakana wa Sora wo Tobu", and the music video for "Hikōkigumo ga Dekiru Riyū" is about the closing of a dormitory named "Hidamari", a reference to her 2019 photobook of the same title.
 "Mayonaka no Zange Taikai" by the first generation members features the first appearance of member Sarina Ushio as lead performer.
 "Mō Konna ni Suki ni Narenai" was performed by the three Hinatazaka46 members born in 2002 (Hiyori Hamagishi, Nao Kosaka, and Miku Kanemura) and was first revealed at the group's second anniversary concert in March 2021, a year before this single was released.
 "Shiranai Uchi ni Aisareteita" was performed by all members.